Taxes for Developers [Cyprus 2026]

 The 3 Structures Available to Developers

-Developers relocating to Cyprus can operate under three different legal arrangements, each with different tax implications.
+Developers in Cyprus can operate under three distinct legal structures, each with different tax implications.

 | Structure | Income Tax | IP Box | Best For |